-To help ensure everyone reads the assignments, we will have unannounced 5-point quizzes at the start of a class over the readings that were assigned for that day.
-These basic quizzes should be fairly easy points if you've done the reading.
+To help ensure everyone reads the assignments, we will have occasional unannounced quizzes at the start of a class over the readings that were assigned for that day.
+The stronger the participation in class discussions, the fewer the quizzes we will have as the class goes on.
+These basic quizzes should be fairly easy points if you've done the reading and discussion questions.
 They should also prove useful to you when studying for the quizzes and exams.

 There will be no make ups for these pop quizzes.
 If you have an excused absence, that quiz will not be used in calculating your grade.
 If you have an unexcused absence, you will receive a zero for the quiz.
-I will drop the lowest of the 5-point assignments (quizzes & online discussions).